 My experiences as an SL male are admittedly limited since I just used my alt for camping.
 I will say, however, that I’m happy being female in both worlds.
 I didn’t like how I was treated as a man!

-Though I rarely log that avatar in anymore unless I’m testing something, I have his pixels to thank for showing me another perspective in SL.
+Though I rarely log that avatar in anymore unless I’m testing something or using him to model clothes, I have his pixels to thank for showing me another perspective in SL.